PE and Sport Premium

 |Perform safe self-rescue in different water-based situations.||19||100%|

-All children in Years 4,5 and 6 attended weekly swimming lessons during the Spring Term at Penrith Leisure Centre these assessment were made at the end of that program.
+All children in Years 4,5 and 6 attended weekly swimming lessons during the Spring Term at Penrith Leisure Centre, these assessments were made at the end of that program.